VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

+If you are testing an example controller, merge the example FX instead.

 "SyncedObject/Control" is a synced parameter, so click the checkbox within the tool to add it to your avatar's parameter asset.

 Everything under "SyncedObject/Send/" is also a synced parameter.
 There are 7 Booleans and 1 Float that should be synced in total.